 Normandy Common was conveyed to the Crown (in this instance, The War Department) in 1876 as being part of the Manor of Cleygate.
 In 1953 the Ash and Normandy Parish Council purchased the greater part of the Common, including the pond, from the War Department in order to develop the land for recreational purposes.
 A couple of years later Normandy became a Parish in its own right and in 1989 purchased the remainder of the common from the Ministry of Defence.
-The Common is situated only a few yards away from the SSSI (Site of Special Scientific Interest) an EEC designated site.
+The Common is situated only a few yards away from the Ash to Brookwood Heaths SSSI (Site of Special Scientific Interest) and Thames Basin Heaths SPA (Special Protection Area).
 One of the protected species is the Dartford Warbler, a bird which nests close to the ground when breeding.

-In 2008 The Worplesdon and District Bridleways Assn improved Horse-riding access to the Common by constructing a Bridleway along which have been placed new homes for bats, birds, and dormice.
+In 2008 The Worplesdon and District Bridleways Association (now Access 4 Equestrians) improved horse-riding access to the Common by constructing a bridleway, along which have been placed new homes for bats, birds, and dormice.
 Two years later, work started on renovation of an area to the north of the common which has re-established our Traditional Orchard.

 In 2013 the Parish Council developed a Play Area with zip-wire, climbing features, basket swing, table tennis table and Street Snooker.